Anivishy/retrogamerevamp/README.md

 After downloading the appropriate libraries to run the game run the file `homescreen.py` Upon running this you will be presented a screen including instructions, settings and a button to begin the game

+## Architecture

+&nbsp;&nbsp;&nbsp;&nbsp; The program is divided into 3 main components that the user interacts with, **homescreen introlevel and mazegen**, we decided to do this in part to make it easier to divide the work,

 ## **User Experience**

 Overall, the game is meant to provide a fresh spin on a classic game, the combination of nostalgia and unique gameplay is what we hope would attract users to the game initially.